-Take on the takeaway with Anjum Ahmed's recipe for the ultimate lamb rogan josh.
+Take on the takeaway with Anjum Anand's recipe for the ultimate lamb rogan josh.

 5 tbsp vegetable oil